-4Another main contribution of Diaz and Jerez (2013) is their empirical work on the business cycle statistics in the housing market, which we use to establish the stylized facts.
+&lt;sup>6Another main contribution of Diaz and Jerez (2013) is their empirical work on the business cycle statistics in the housing market, which we use to establish the stylized facts.

-5In general, papers in the literature match the sign of the correlation either between prices and vacancies or between prices and sales, but not both.
-For example, in Caplin and Leahy (2011), Diaz and Jerez (2013) and Ngai and Sheedy (2017) the elasticity of prices with respect to vacancies is negative, whereas in Novy-Marx (2009) the elasticity of prices with respect to sales is negative, contrary to what we observe in the data.
+&lt;sup>7In general, papers in the literature match the sign of the correlation either between prices and vacancies or between prices and sales, but not both.
+For example, in Caplin and Leahy (2011), Diaz and Jerez (2013) and Ngai and Sheedy (2015) the elasticity of prices with respect to vacancies is negative, whereas in Novy-Marx (2009) the elasticity of prices with respect to sales is negative, contrary to what we observe in the data.
+Although in Ngai and Sheedy (2015) the number of buyers and sellers are equal by construction, prices and vacancies are still negatively correlated because as sales increase, the stock of vacancies depletes.
+Essentially, vacancies are a state variable subject to a law of motion, and drops as more sales occur.
+As a result, a similar issue arises.